The TED Blog shares interesting news about TED, TED Talks video, the TED Prize and more.

 Posted: May 23, 2017, 1:00 pm

 What’s the best way to find something lost on the ground, like a historical site from a civilization lost to time?
 For archaeologist Sarah Parcak, the answer’s obvious — from way up above, using satellites, of course.
-As a space archaeologist, she’s found the lost city of Tanis (of Indiana Jones: Raiders of the Lost […]
+As a space archaeologist, she’s mapped the lost city of Tanis (of Indiana Jones: Raiders of the Lost Ark […]

 Posted: May 22, 2017, 7:17 pm